 Self Description Test - In this test, you have to talk about yourself, your personal life etc.

-Then there will be a Group Test known as the GTO test.
+In Stage 2, there will be a Group Testing Officers Test or the GTO test.
 The GTO test also has multiple steps

 Progressive Group Task